 But you know what?
 Those habits I didn’t create back then?
 I’m working on them now.

-So, if you are a young adult, here are some really essential self-care habits to begin now.
-If you stick with them throughout your years, know that future you will appreciate it.
+So, if by chance you are a young adult, here are some really essential self-care habits to begin now.
+If you stick with them throughout your years, know that Future You will appreciate it.

-Self-Care for Young Adults #1: Take Care of Your Skin
+It’s Not Too Late for Self-Care: Take Care of Your Skin

 Your skin is your largest organ, and in today’s chemical-laden world, it takes a beating!